The Ultimate Holiday Tipping Guide: Etiquette Experts Share Who to Tip and How Much

 Beauty and Health Specialists

 When thanking a regular service provider—like a hairstylist, personal trainer, or manicurist—you can tip up to the cost of one extra session.
 Those services can add up on their own, so evaluate which people bring the most consistent joy into your life before doling out Christmas gifts.
-If you cannot afford a gift for everyone, that is completely understandable.
-A thank-you note can mean just as much to people who helped you throughout the year.
+If you cannot afford a gift for everyone, a thoughtful thank-you note can mean just as much to people who helped you throughout the year.

 U.S. Mail Provider